rschramm9/MOTUS_KIOSK/documentation/2_CONFIGURATION_GUIDE.md

 KioskCfgFile="kiosk.cfg"
 ```

-The '~' in KiosksPath instructs R to open the kiosk *relative* to the logged in users home directory.
+In the project's top-level directory is a file called startup.cfg.
+It contains the path and name of the kiosk you want to start.
+Your customized kiosk should be installed in another location per instructions.
+If it was  installed in the expected location then the startup.cfg file is something like:The '~' in KiosksPath instructs R to open the kiosk *relative* to the logged in users home directory.

 In the the above example, the DEFAULT directory in the kiosks folder contains all of the site-specific files that make up the content of the DEFAULT kiosk.